 Cruise insurance can include cover for:

-You've submitted your final assignment for the year, semester is about to end and your thoughts start wandering to your summer holiday.
+You’ve submitted your final assignment for the year, term is about to end, and your thoughts start wandering to your summer holiday.
 There are decisions to be made, where to go, how to get there, whether you can get away with not buying travel insurance.
-Take it from us, you're going to wish you'd signed on the dotted line if your iPhone slips out of your hand into the clear blue waters of the Med, or you end up in hospital with food poisoning after dining on a dodgy prawn, you’ll wish you took out travel insurance!
+Take it from us, if your iPhone slips out of your hand into the clear blue waters of the Med, or you end up in hospital with food poisoning after dining on a dodgy prawn, you’ll wish you took out travel insurance!

 If like most students, you’ve got to keep a close eye on your finances, it’s essential you get the best value for your money when it comes to choosing travel insurance.
 Here are a few things to consider before you buy your policy:

-If a jaunt to Ayia Napa to shake off those post-exam blues is going to be your holiday this year, then a single trip travel insurance policy may be right one for you.
-If you have a few trips planned, or are planning to go away for more than 31 days, then you could save yourself some money by getting an annual policy.
-Or if you've really got the travel bug and have decided to take a year out globetrotting, backpacker insurance is probably going to be your best option.
+If a jaunt to Ayia Napa to let off some steam after your exams is going to be your only holiday this year, then a single trip travel insurance policy may be the right one for you.
+If you have a few trips planned or are planning to go away for more than 31 days, then you could save yourself some money by getting an annual policy.
+Or if you’ve really got the travel bug and have decided to take a year out globetrotting, backpacker insurance is probably going to be your best option.

-There's no point in paying for worldwide travel insurance if you're planning on popping over to France to pick grapes, and lie on the golden sands of St Tropez watching the rich and famous stroll by.
+There’s no point in paying for worldwide travel insurance if you’re planning on popping over to France to pick grapes or lie on the golden sands of St Tropez watching the rich and famous stroll by.
 Save money by choosing a policy which just gives you cover in Europe.

-And don't forget to take your EHIC (if still valid) or a new UK Global Health Insurance Card (GHIC) with you if you are vacationing in Europe.
+And don’t forget to take your EHIC (if still valid) or a new UK Global Health Insurance Card (GHIC) with you if you are vacationing in the European Union.
 It may not be a substitute for a good insurance policy, but it may give you access to the state medical care in the country you are visiting.